Day Trip To Hvar From Split

 Pakleni Islands

 • Hire a taxi boat in Hvar harbor.
-It’s approximately a 15 minute ride with a variety of drop points.
+It’s approximately a 15-minute ride with a variety of drop points.

 • Hire your own boat.
 The smaller 5 hp pasara boats do not require a license to operate and are relatively affordable.

-Blue Cave
+The Blue Cave

 This attraction gets quite busy during peak season, known for long lines and only a very quick visit to the cave.
 Therefore, visiting off-season is best.
 There is no swimming in this cave.

-Green Cave
+The Green Cave

-The Green Cave on Ravnik Islet, looks green due to the light reflecting off the algae covered rocks under the water.
+In contrast, the Green Cave on Ravnik Islet, looks green due to the light reflecting off the algae covered rocks under the water.
 You can both swim and snorkel in this cave.

 How To Get To The Green Cave: As above, this is also best visited by tour.